BlackBaroness/BlackBaroness/README.md

-I am a humble Java developer specializing in Spigot based plugins.
+I am a humble Java developer specializing in Spigot based Minecraft plugins.

 In addition to Spigot, I study various Java frameworks and much more.